 The objectives of the university's academic advising program are to help advisees identify and achieve their academic goals, to promote their intellectual discovery, and to encourage students to take advantage of both in and out-of-class educational opportunities in order that they become self-directed learners and decision makers.

 Both advisers and advisees share responsibility for making the advising relationship succeed.
 By encouraging their advisees to become engaged in their education, meet their educational goals, and develop the habit of learning, advisers assume a significant educational role.
 The advisee’s unit of enrollment will provide each advisee with a primary academic adviser, the information needed to plan the chosen program of study, and referrals to other specialized resources.
 The college or department also will monitor the progress of its advisees toward satisfactory completion of all graduation requirements and inform students of their status each semester.
 Advisees, in turn, will routinely contact their advisers each semester and will assume final responsibility for course scheduling, program planning, and the successful completion of graduation requirements.

 A. Responsibilities of Advisers

 - Discuss the educational and career objectives suited to the advisee’s demonstrated abilities and expressed interests.
-The adviser helps the advisee to understand the relationships among the courses, programs, undergraduate research opportunities, internships, study abroad programs, and other academic experiences provided by the university.
+The adviser helps the advisee to understand the relationships among the courses, General Education, University requirements, programs, undergraduate research opportunities, internships, study abroad programs, and other academic experiences provided by the University.

 - Help the advisee to plan a course of study and give advice about courses and the adjustment of course loads.
 The adviser will inform the advisee about the prerequisites for subsequent courses in the advisee’s program